In Association with Amazon.com

 Kaarlo Sarkia (1902-1945)

 Finnish poet and translator, a master of metre and rhyme, one of the most popular poets in Finland before and after World War II.
-Sarkia published only four collections of poetry.
+Kaarlo Sarkia published only four collections of poetry.
 Most of Sarkia's poems were about unhappy love, longing, loneliness, beauty, and death.

 Sauna, thou silent, smoke-blackened, dark,